 The Importance of Restorative Dentistry

-Using a restorative dental treatment can also prevent the progressions of several dental problems.
+Using restorative dental treatment can also prevent the progression of several dental problems.
 When left untreated, things like dental cavities or cracked teeth can progress into more severe conditions.
-For example, a cracked tooth can easily allow bacteria to enter into the tooth and cause an infection.
+For example, a cracked tooth can easily allow bacteria to enter the tooth and cause an infection.
 This will require root canal therapy or possibly even an extraction.
 Fixing the crack will prevent any further problems from developing.
 Untreated dental problems often lead to gum disease, tooth loss, bone loss, damage to surrounding teeth, and more.

 Why Choose Dr. David Weinstock for Restorative Dentistry?

-With over 25 years of experience solving complex restorative dental cases, Dr. Weinstock provides quality dental care in a state of the art dental facility.
-Dr. Weinstock has remained committed to advanced education in prosthodontics or the replacement and treatment of missing teeth and is a board-certified prosthodontist.
+With over 25 years of experience solving complex restorative dental cases, Dr. Weinstock provides quality dental care in a state-of-the-art dental facility.
+Dr. Weinstock has remained committed to advanced education in prosthodontics, or the replacement and treatment of missing teeth, and is a board-certified prosthodontist.

 Frequently Asked Questions About Restorative Dentistry